 You can download the .targ.gz file yourself or follow the “Perfect Server” tutorial to set up Debian 8, Apache2, BIND, Dovecot, and ISPConfig 3.

-Source code is available via the organization’s GitLab repository under an open source BSD licence.
+The source code is available via the organization’s GitLab repository under an open source BSD license.

 We hope this gets you on the right foot if you’re interested in using a control panel with your VPS but don’t want to pay up for cPanel.

-Of course, we can’t recommend enough the value in learning how to do some Linux administration yourself.
+Of course, we can’t recommend enough the value of learning how to do some Linux administration yourself.
 That way, you’ll be better established in case something happens to go wrong.
-For some basic first steps, take it slow with our SSH keys tutorial and establish a baseline by which to administer your system.
+For some introductory steps, take it slow with our SSH keys tutorial and establish a baseline by which to administer your system.
 From there, our LEMP and Ubuntu 16.04 tutorial is a great next step.
+Still in the mood for more open source alternatives?
+Our ultimate guide to self-hosting as you covered.